-October 18, 2011: Al-Shabab blamed for a car filled with explosives that was detonated by a government building as Kenyan ministers visit the capital.
+October 18, 2011: Al Shabab was blamed for a car filled with explosives that was detonated by a government building as Kenyan ministers visit the capital.
 The suicide bomber was amongst the dead.
 (5 killed, 10 wounded).

-November 6, 2011: Al-Shabab sympathisers blamed for throwing a grenade into a Pentecostal Church in Garissa Kenya, a town near the Somali border.
+November 6, 2011: Al Shabab sympathizers blamed for throwing a grenade into a Pentecostal Church in Garissa Kenya, a town near the Somali border.
 Meanwhile, another bomb was thrown targeting Kenya Power's transformer, but failed to impode.
 (2 killed, 3 wounded).

-July 3, 2013: Al-Shabab and Somali government forces clash at a government base in Somalia's Bakol region.
-While large parts of Bakol remain under the control of Al-Shabab, government forces have been gaining control over some towns.
+July 3, 2013: Al Shabab and Somali government forces clashed at a government base in Somalia's Bakol region.
+While large parts of Bakol remain under the control of Al Shabab, government forces have been gaining control over some towns.
 (10 killed).

 Relationships with Other Groups

 Somalia has been considered a failed state for the past 20 years.
-The lack of an effective national government and constant fighting has created conditions for Al Qaeda to foster connections with Somali militant groups.
-Since 2007, Al-Shabab openly claimed affiliation with al Qaeda and has been accused of hosting terrorist training camps, as well as Al Qaeda cells in 2002 while they were planning twin attacks on Israeli targets near the Kenyan resort of Mombasa.
-The US upholds that Al Qaeda militants who planned the 1998 attacks on US embassies in Dar es Salaam and Nairobi fled to Somalia.
-Many Al-Shabab leaders have also trained in Al Qaeda camps, such as Al Shabab leader Ibrahim Haji Jama, who trained with Al Qaeda in Afghanistan, and Tariq Abdullah who was Al Qaeda's leader in East Africa and is suspected to be the financier for its African operations.
-Saleh Ali Saleh Nabhan, a senior Al Qaeda leader who was killed in a US raid in September 2009, is also purported to have trained terrorists in Somalia and took the lead in consolidating relations between the two groups.
-According to the New York Times, Adan Hashi Ayro, the first leader of Al-Shabab, was, "long identified as one of the Al Qaeda's top operatives in East Africa."
-In 2007 al-Zawahiri, Al Qaeda's second in command, and Bin Laden praised Al-Shabab and issued statements to, "call on the international mujahideen to rush to the aid of their Muslim brothers in Somalia."
-Al-Shabab has also expressed their support for Al Qaeda and on January 29, 2010, announced that, "jihad of the Horn of Africa must be combined with the international jihad led by the Al Qaeda network" and that they "agreed to join the international jihad of Al Qaeda."
+Constant fighting and the lack of an effective national government created conditions that allowed Al Qaeda to foster connections with Somali militant groups.
+Since 2007, Al Shabab openly claimed affiliation with Al Qaeda and has been accused of hosting terrorist training camps and Al Qaeda cells while they were planning twin attacks on Israeli targets near the Kenyan resort of Mombasa in 2002.
+The U.S. maintains that Al Qaeda militants who planned the 1998 attacks on U.S. embassies in Dar es Salaam and Nairobi fled to Somalia.
+Many Al Shabab leaders have also trained in Al Qaeda camps, such as Al Shabab leader Ibrahim Haji Jama, who trained with Al Qaeda in Afghanistan, and Tariq Abdullah who was Al Qaeda's leader in East Africa and who is the suspected financier for its African operations.
+Saleh Ali Saleh Nabhan, a senior Al Qaeda leader who was killed in a U.S. raid in September 2009, is also purported to have trained terrorists in Somalia and took the lead in consolidating relations between the two groups.
+According to the New York Times, Adan Hashi Ayro, the first leader of Al Shabab, was, "long identified as one of the Al Qaeda's top operatives in East Africa."
+In 2007 Ayman al-Zawahiri, Al Qaeda's second in command, and Bin Laden praised Al Shabab and issued statements to, "call on the international mujahedeen to rush to the aid of their Muslim brothers in Somalia."
+Al Shabab has also expressed their support for Al Qaeda and on January 29, 2010, announced that, "jihad of the Horn of Africa must be combined with the international jihad led by the Al Qaeda network" and that they "agreed to join the international jihad of Al Qaeda."

-In October 2011 Al Qaeda, al Zawahiri stated that Al Qaeda was eager to help suffering Somalis who are dying from starvation and thirst.
+In October 2011 Zawahiri stated that Al Qaeda was eager to help suffering Somalis who are dying from starvation and thirst.
 Powdered milk and food was distributed in sacks marked, "Al Qaeda campaign on behalf of Martyr Bin Laden.
 Charity relief for those affected by the drought."
-Al Qaeda's charity efforts led critics of Al-Shabab to denounce the aid, stating that "they want to take advantage of the hungry people, in order to get child recruits."
+Al Qaeda's charity efforts led critics of Al Shabab to denounce the aid, stating that "they want to take advantage of the hungry people, in order to get child recruits."

-Up until early 2012, the strength of the connection between Al Qaeda and Al-Shabab had yet to be confirmed, although it was clear that the two organizations supported each other through financing and training.
-In February 2012, however, al Zawahiri announced that Al Shabab had officially joined the ranks of Al Qaeda.
-In a video statement, al Zawahiri stated, ""I will break the good news to our Islamic nation, which will... annoy the crusaders, and it is that the Shabab movement in Somalia has joined al-Qaeda."
-One of Al Shabab's senior leaders, Godane confirmed the allegiance, stating to Zawahiri in the video, "We will move along with you as faithful soldiers."
-Some elements in Al-Shabab, however, are against this merger.
-The Brookings Institute stipulates that, while some do support Al-Qaeda, others, "within the movement -- probably the majority, in fact -- oppose the foreigners' control, with some even publicly condemning terrorism and even working with international humanitarian relief efforts."
-Such differences over the extent of Al Qaeda's relationship with Al-Shabab have led to disagreement and in-fighting within the group.
+Up until early 2012, the strength of the connection between Al Qaeda and Al Shabab had yet to be confirmed, although it was clear that the two organizations supported each other through financing and training.
+In February 2012, however, Zawahiri announced that Al Shabab had officially joined the ranks of Al Qaeda.
+In a video statement, Zawahiri stated, "I will break the good news to our Islamic nation, which will... annoy the crusaders, and it is that the Shabab movement in Somalia has joined Al Qaeda."
+Godane confirmed the allegiance, stating to Zawahiri in the video, "We will move along with you as faithful soldiers."
+Some elements in Al Shabab, however, are against this merger.
+The Brookings Institute notes that, while some do support Al Qaeda, others, "within the movement -- probably the majority, in fact -- oppose the foreigners' control, with some even publicly condemning terrorism and even working with international humanitarian relief efforts."
+Such differences over the extent of Al Qaeda's relationship with Al Shabab have led to disagreement and in-fighting within the group.

-Less than three weeks after Al-Shabab announced its merger with Al Qaeda, the group also merged with Galgala Militia in Puntland.
-The militia in Galgala fights the Christian government in Puntland and is led by Yassin Khalid Osman (Yassin Kilwe) who has declared allegiance to Al-Shabab and Al Qaeda.
+Less than three weeks after Al Shabab announced its merger with Al Qaeda, the group also merged with Galgala Militia in Puntland.
+The militia in Galgala fights the Christian government in Puntland and is led by Yassin Khalid Osman (Yassin Kilwe) who has declared allegiance to Al Shabab and Al Qaeda.
 Sheikh Atom, an arms dealer from Galgala and a close associate of Fazul (whose death was linked to Godane), was absent from the merger announcement.
-Experts believe his absence signals a potential power move by Godane to strengthen Al Shabab and rid the group of potential opposers such as Atom.
+Experts believe his absence signals a potential power move by Godane to strengthen Al Shabab and rid the group of potential opposition like Atom.

-Within Somalia, a moderate Sufi group named Ahlu Sunnah, strongly opposes Al-Shabab.
-Ahlu Sunnah, also called Ahlu Sunnah's Waljama group, is led by Sheikh Omar Sharif Muhammad.
-Sheikh Omar had expressed hope for defeating Al-Shabab after signing the Framework for Cooperation Agreement on March 15, 2010.
+Within Somalia, a moderate Sufi group named Ahlu Sunnah, strongly opposes Al Shabab.
+Ahlu Sunnah, also called Ahlu Sunnah's Waljama Group, is led by Sheikh Omar Sharif Muhammad.
+Sheikh Omar had expressed hope for defeating Al Shabab after signing the Framework for Cooperation Agreement on March 15, 2010.
 This agreement signaled the group's pledge to cooperate militarily with the government in Mogadishu to bring a resolution to the Somali conflict.
-Sheikh Omar noted that Ahlu Sunnah does not support Al-Shabab's recruitment of youth to become suicide bombers, as he considers it a disgrace to Islam.
+Sheikh Omar noted that Ahlu Sunnah does not support Al Shabab's recruitment of youth to become suicide bombers, as he considers it disgraceful to Islam.
 According to Sheikh Omar, "Al-Shabab are not even humans.
 They're desecrating our culture, and destroying our sovereignty and our religion."